Easy Homemade Dutch Baby Pancakes

 2.

-With a blender or hand whisker, blend the three whole eggs and ¾ cup of all-purpose milk with ¾ cup of flour, two Tablespoons of sugar, one Tablespoon of vanilla extract, ¼ teaspoon of salt, and the zest of one lemon until it all comes together.
-Allow the batter to rest for ten minutes.
+Using a blender or a whisk, mix together the three whole eggs, ¾ cup of all-purpose flour, ¾ cup of milk, two tablespoons of sugar, one tablespoon of vanilla extract, ¼ teaspoon of salt, and the zest of one lemon until smooth.
+Let the batter rest for ten minutes to allow the flour to absorb the liquid, which helps create a lighter texture.

 Mark as complete